act65/act65.github.io/archive/2024-12-01-alien-treaty-_notes.md

 Traditional cooking methods vs. more "efficient" alien food production Human music (seen as "chaotic" by aliens) vs. their "mathematically perfect" compositions Human sports/games vs. alien "optimization exercises"

+***

+How can i include Positive Pre-Federation Human Traits/Contributions:
+Adaptability: Humans' ability to thrive in varied environments and situations without requiring perfect conditions
+Risk-Taking: Our willingness to try things that might fail could complement Federation caution

+***

+Reintegrating Dr. Martinez:

+Make him a recurring voice of early skepticism who later becomes a prominent Federation supporter, creating an interesting contrast with Sarah's journey

+***

+Technology Integration Timeline: The story could benefit from more specific milestones of how Federation technology was integrated.
+Perhaps create a clear progression of changes that seemed beneficial at first but had hidden costs.

+***

+Language Evolution: The story touches on language changes, but could explore more deeply how the loss of human languages affects thought patterns and cultural understanding.
+Perhaps show specific examples of concepts that can't be translated into Federation Standard.

+***
+- merge chapters 6/7?
+- The final section might be slightly heavy-handed in its messaging